Ukraine leader hints at compromise as Russian forces pummel capital

 By Pavel Polityuk, Natalia Zinets and Omer Berberoglu

-LVIV, Ukraine/KYIV, March 15 (Reuters) - Russian air strikes and shelling smashed into buildings in the Ukrainian capital Kyiv on Tuesday as invading forces tightened their grip, while a convoy of civilians headed out of the besieged port city of Mariupol for safer parts.
+LVIV, Ukraine/KYIV, March 15 (Reuters) - Russian air strikes and artillery fire smashed into buildings in the Ukrainian capital Kyiv on Tuesday as invading forces tightened their grip, while a convoy of civilians headed out of the besieged port city of Mariupol for safer parts.

-At least five people were killed in the renewed bombardments on Kyiv on the 20th day of the Russian assault, authorities said.
-Buildings were set ablaze and people lay buried under the rubble.
+At least five people were killed in the bombardments on Kyiv on the 20th day of the Russian assault, authorities said.
+Buildings were set ablaze and people were buried under the rubble.

+Despite the danger, the leaders of Poland, Slovenia and the Czech Republic arrived in the city in a show of solidarity with its people.

-About 2,000 cars managed to leave Mariupol and a further 2,000 were waiting to follow, the city council said.
+Evacuations of civilians from cities under assault from Russian forces gathered pace.
+About 2,000 cars managed to leave the port city of Mariupol and a similar number were waiting to follow, the local council said.

 But a convoy with supplies for Mariupol, whose residents have been sheltering from repeated Russian bombardments and are desperate for food and water, was stuck at nearby Berdyansk, Deputy Prime Minister Iryna Vereshchuk said.